 - We receive around 20 specimens a year from surgery for epilepsy.
 There is close association between neurophysiologist surgeons, radiologists and neuroradiologists through multi-disciplinary meetings and research projects.

 - The department currently provides around 400 molecular pathology tests per annum.
-See our protocol for Molecular Pathology Referrals for instructions on sending samples.
+See our protocol for Molecular Neuropathology Referrals for instructions on sending samples.

 Brain Bank (neurodegenerative diseases)